gamesbook/pyprototypr/docs/additional_concepts.md

 * third.

-A column in a spreadsheet can be thought of as such a vertical list (but you would not usually put an "and".)
+A column in a spreadsheet can be thought of as such a vertical list (but you would not usually use an "and"!)

-Lists in **pyprototypr** are written in a similar way but they need to be identified by wrapping them at their start and end by the use of brackets.
+Lists in **pyprototypr** are written in a similar way but they need to be identified by wrapping them at their start and end by the use of *brackets*.

-The brackets that are used are so-called **square brackets** - [ and ].
+The brackets that are used are so-called **square brackets** - `[` and `]`.
 Items in the list are separated by commas.

 * If they are numbers then that's all you need: for example, *[1, 3, 5, 7]* - this
   list is a series of odd numbers.
-* If they are words, or strings of text then each item must be wrapped in quotes: for example, *['apples', 'oranges', 'bananas', 'plums']*.
+* If they are words, or strings of text then each item must be wrapped in quotes: for example, *['apples', 'oranges', 'bananas', 'plums']*  or *["apples", "oranges", "bananas", "plums"]* (remember that quotes can be single or double)

-Note that there is **no** usage of the word "and" in these lists!
+> Note that there is **no** usage of the word "and" in these lists!

-A list is normally given an assignment; for example:
+A list is normally given an assignment to store it in memory for use by the script; for example:
 ```
 groceries = ['apples', 'oranges', 'bananas', 'plums']
 ```
-This is so that the list can be referred to by using the shorthand reference name (in this case "groceries").
+This is so that the list can be referred to in the script by using the shorthand reference name (in this case "groceries").
 There are various examples of the use of lists of elsewhere in these documents and also in the script examples.

 ## Errors  <a name="errors"></a>

-While **pyprototypr** will attempt to check the details of the script, its unlikely to be able to catch every mistake; under the hood, Python will also report on errors, for example:
+While **pyprototypr** will attempt to check many details of the script, its unlikely to be able to catch every mistake that might be made; "under the hood" Python will itself also report on errors, for example:
 ```
     Arc(x=1, y=1, x=2, y1=3)
                   ^^^
 SyntaxError: keyword argument repeated: x
 ```
-It will attempt to identify the type and location of the error - a `SyntaxError` is really a grammar error of same type - as well as what the cause might be.
+It will attempt to identify the type and location of the error - a `SyntaxError` is just a grammar error of some type - as well as what the cause *might* be.
-Here, you'd need to change this to `x1` which is the intended property.
+Here, you'd need to change this to `x1` which would be the intended property.

 Another example:
 ```